-For more detailed information on the simplified imputation system, visit our website.
+For more detailed information on the simplified imputation system, go to www.ato.gov.au

-If the company was a subsidiary member of a consolidated or MEC group at the end of the income year and is completing a tax return because of any non-membership periods, write at M its franking account balance as at the end of the latest non-membership period if it is a surplus balance.
+If the company was a subsidiary member of a consolidated or MEC group at the end of the income year and is completing a tax return because of any non-membership periods, write at M Franking account balance its franking account balance as at the end of the latest non-membership period if it is a surplus balance.
 If there is a deficit balance at the end of any non-membership period, the company must lodge a franking account tax return and pay the FDT.